 The Company is exposed to market risk for changes in interest rates related to its Senior Secured Credit Facility.
 Interest rate derivative agreements are used to manage a portion of the exposure related to changing interest rates by converting floating-rate debt to fixed-rate debt.
 If the London Interbank Offered Rate ("LIBOR") is lower than the fixed rate in the contract, the Company is required to pay the counterparties the difference, and conversely, the counterparties are required to pay the Company if LIBOR is higher than the fixed rate in the contract.
-The Company did not designate the interest rate derivatives as cash flow hedges; therefore, the changes in fair value of these instruments are recorded in current earnings.
+The Company did not designate the interest rate derivative financial instruments are recorded in current earnings.
 No interest rate derivative financial instruments were in place as of September 30, 2013.